DISSINET/belief-acting-annotations/README.md

 ## Key Research Findings

-**Thematic saturation.** Material/social content and belief essentially never co-occur in the same clause (material support: OR = 0.00, log-odds -8.09; spatio-temporal: OR = 0.03, log-odds -3.52).
+**Thematic saturation.** Material/social content and belief essentially never co-occur in the same deposition (material support: OR = 0.00, log-odds -8.09; spatio-temporal: OR = 0.03, log-odds -3.52).
 Belief has a rough fixed ceiling per deposition; other content is elastic and expands to fill whatever length a deposition has — converting to proportions